Struct rope::Rope

 fn strings<'r>(&'r self) -> RopeStrings<'r>

-Returns an iterator over the strings of the Rope
+Returns an iterator over the strings of the Rope.

 fn chars<'r>(&'r self) -> RopeChars<'r>

-Returns an iterator over the char
+Returns an iterator over the chars of the Rope.

 fn bytes<'r>(&'r self) -> RopeBytes<'r>

-Returns an iterator over the bytes of the Rope
+Returns an iterator over the bytes of the Rope.